-Are Your Strategic Initiatives High-Leverage or Ordinary?July 4, 2017 by Stacey Barr
+Are Your Strategic Initiatives High-Leverage or Ordinary?by Stacey Barr

 A high-leverage strategic change initiative promises so much more than an ordinary one.
 But what exactly defines high-leverage?